She Never Dances Alone

 Duffy Square (46th Street and Broadway)

-Join Jeffrey Gibson, Times Square Arts, the Brooklyn Museum, The Armory Show, Roberts Projects and Kavi Gupta for a free, public performance by Sarah Ortegon leading into the Midnight Moment.
+Join Jeffrey Gibson, Times Square Arts, the Brooklyn Museum, The Armory Show, Roberts Projects and Kavi Gupta for free, public performances by Sarah Ortegon and Joan Henry leading into the Midnight Moment.
 Presented by Times Square Arts, The Armory Show, Kavi Gupta, and Roberts Projects.

 An artist of Choctaw and Cherokee descent, Jeffrey Gibson combines elements of traditional Native American craft with the visual languages of modernism to draw powerful personal, cultural, and historical connections between the two.
 Gibson’s work across painting, sculpture, and installation is invariably vibrant and visually rich.
 He is known for using traditional Indigenous materials, including animal hides, glass beads, and tipi poles, alongside more contemporary mediums such as video, paint and ceramics to create wearable sculptural garments, stand-alone sculptures, mixed media paintings and immersive installations.